ericaleon/ETL_project/README.md

 ### From Resources/AgrPesticideUse_2014-2015

-Clean the CVS (2015) to include information for:
+Clean the CSV (2015) to include information for:
 ```
 2015 use rates per harvested-crop acre, or an “estimated pesticide use” (EPest) rate, of the following compounds:
 -- acetamiprid